Table of contents

 Cloud-based database management in GCP

-To improve backup processes and data recovery after a disaster, you may take advantage of HA mechanisms available in database services on Google Cloud, designed with scaling in mind.
+To improve backup processes, data recovery and business operations after a disaster, you may take advantage of HA mechanisms available in database services on Google Cloud, designed with scaling in mind.
 These services include e.g.:

 - Cloud Bigtable – a highly-efficient NoSQL base,